bridgetownrb/bridgetown/bridgetown-website/src/_docs/installation/upgrade.md

 ### Fixing `webpack_path` bug 🪲

-Bridgetown unfortunately used to ship with templates which referrenced `webpack_path` in Liquid or Ruby-based templates, even when using esbuild.
+Bridgetown unfortunately used to ship with templates which referenced `webpack_path` in Liquid or Ruby-based templates, even when using esbuild.
 That helper is no longer available in Bridgetown 2.0, as we've removed support for Webpack entirely.

 You will need to do a search & replace for all uses of `webpack_path` and change them to `asset_path`.
 This is a one-time fix, and then you'll be good to go for the future or even if you still need to run code on an earlier version of Bridgetown.